[Novels | Characters | Gallery | Extras | Guestbook | Links]

-“Oh, well…I do not know how to dance like this.”
+“Oh, well…I do not know how to dance as this.”

-“The music tends to be more…slow, melodic as we dance.
+“The music tends to be more…slow and melodic as we dance.
 And one tends to dance with a partner…”

-“But, there are two of you?” the rabbit looks up at us with wide eyes.
+“But, there are two of you?” the rabbit looks up to us with puzzled eyes.

 “It is—well, I suppose it is a tad hard to explain…” I reply.
-In truth, it is not that difficult…but I would prefer not to dwell on it deeply.
+In truth, it is not difficult at all to explain that one typically only dances with a romantic partner; yet, I would prefer not to linger upon that.

-“Right, Hikaru?”
+“Is that not so, Hikaru?”
 I nudge his arm, but it is a moment before he responds.
-It appears he dazed out entirely…!
+It appears he has dazed out entirely…!

-“Why not you two dance together, and show us how humans do it!” the rabbit clasps together their hands excitedly.
+“Why don’t you two dance together, and show us how humans do it!” the rabbit clasps together their hands excitedly.